India is a beautiful country, and once you have got your visa and tickets, it’s easy to get swept away in the excitement of planning your itinerary.

-India is a country where you’ll find a hot and humid climate throughout (though winter is an exception).
+When planning what to wear in India, it’s important to remember that this is a country with a hot and humid climate throughout (though winter is an exception).
 If you’re not visiting India during winter you should pack clothes that help you stay cool as you move around in the sun.

 At the same time, you need to keep in mind that India is a conservative country, and as a general rule you shouldn’t wear anything that is too revealing.